YZCU/ProFiT/README.md

 ### [**ProFiT**](https://www.sciencedirect.com/science/article/)

 - The implementation for "**ProFiT: A Prompt-Guided Frequency-Aware Filtering and Template-Enhanced Interaction Framework for Hyperspectral Video Tracking**".
-- ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS), 2025.
+- ISPRS Journal of Photogrammetry and Remote Sensing, 2025.
 --------------------------------------------------------------------------------------

 :running:Keep updating:running::